Aurora Hydrogen Logo

 Image

 Hydrogen has huge potential as a clean energy source that can replace chemical fuels like diesel, gasoline and natural gas.
-However, the traditional way of making hydrogen — steam methane reforming — is very CO2 intensive Methane pyrolysis is on the rise as a new method of producing hydrogen without generating CO2 emissions.
+However, the traditional way of making hydrogen — steam methane reforming — is very CO2 intensive.
+Methane pyrolysis is on the rise as a new method of producing hydrogen without generating CO2 emissions.
 In methane pyrolysis, natural gas is heated up in the absence of oxygen, breaking apart the hydrocarbon molecules to produce hydrogen gas (H2) and solid carbon (C).

 There are many ways to carry out methane pyrolysis, and while they all produce a similar hydrogen gas product, their solid carbon products can vary significantly.
 In other words, not all carbon is equal in the world of methane pyrolysis.